perfectionist7/perfectionist7/README.md

 - 👀 I’m interested in Web Development, App Development, Competitive Coding, AI, ML, Data Analytics & Cybersecurity.
 - 🌱 I’m currently working on App Development (Flutter), Web Deveopment (MERN Stack) & DSA
 - 💞️ I’m looking to collaborate on App Development (Especially Flutter) & Frontend Web Development (ReactJS)
-- 📫 How to reach me: ----> Drop an email @ akhandelwal2003@gmail.com (I will surely reply :D )
+- 📫 How to reach me: ----> Drop an email @ akhandelwal2003@gmail.com (I will make sure to reply :D )

 <!---
 perfectionist7/perfectionist7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.